 - Room 1

 - Hello and welcome to the Claremont Community!
-This is my first year with Claremont Middle School, and my twentieth year teaching science.
+This is my second year with Claremont Middle School, and my twenty first year teaching science.
 I am from Texas, and have a degree in Marine Biology from Texas A&M University.
 I moved to California a few years ago to pursue graduate studies in Human Rights, and I love living, hiking, and camping in and around the Bay Area.
 This year, I am looking forward to teaching, learning, and building an inclusive community in our classroom!

 - “The greatness of a community is most accurately measured by the compassionate actions of its members.”-Coretta Scott King